 What's the course about?

-Top up your two-year Foundation degree or diploma and join the Final Year of our information technology course.
-Alternatively, you can join the Second Year if you prefer.
 This course will allow you to choose from a variety of options, many with a technology and software development focus, that will give you a broad range of technical skills and knowledge.
 You’ll also work on a substantial practical project and enhance your general transferable skills.

 What will I study?